mahmudahsan/flutter/dart/README.md

 ### null object

-If a variable is declared but didn't assign with any value, it contains `null` object.
+If a variable is declared but wasn't assigned with any value, it contains a `null` object.

 ```dart
 void main() {